 To access weather information and file flight plans while flying in Canada, contact Canadian Flight Service by calling 866/WX-BRIEF (992-7433).
 This telephone number can only be used within the borders of Canada.
 More specific flight services and local weather advisories can be obtained by contacting the individual Flight Information Centres within each Canadian province.

 For remote areas, take tiedown equipment with you and have your ADF or GPS in good working order.
 Slot reservations are required for Toronto Pearson International Airport for VFR and IFR aircraft.
 A Mode C transponder is required when flying into any terminal control area and Class C airspace in Canada.
 Mode C transponders are also required in some Class D and E airspace, normally associated with some terminal areas and some control zones.
 Terminal charts (VTAs) and the Canada Flight Supplement provide the details.

 Certain rifles and shotguns for sport, competition, or survival and ammunition are permitted in Canada, but be sure you declare them when going through customs.
 An advance permit is required from Canadian authorities for certain restricted firearms.

 The Canadian government now charges U.S.-registered aircraft for ATC services based on the aircraft certified gross weight.
-The current fee as of March 2009 is $17.00 CAN per quarter for aircraft under 2 metric tons (4,410 lb gross) and $56.75 for aircraft between 2 and 3 metric tons (up to 6,614 lb gross).
-See the NavCanada Web site for details for aircraft in higher weight classes.
+The current fee is $17.00 CAN per quarter for aircraft under 2 metric tons (4,410 lb gross) and $56.75 for aircraft between 2 and 3 metric tons (up to 6,614 lb gross).
+See the NavCanada Guide to Charges for details for aircraft in higher weight classes.
 Also, weight-based fees for use of the airport terminal may apply at some airports.